-section 29(1) of the Energy Industry Act (EnWG) in conjunction with section 56(1) sentence 1 para 2, sentences 2 and 3 EnWG in conjunction with Article 6(11) and Article 7(3) of Regulation (EC) No 715/2009 in conjunction with Article 41(6)(a) of Directive 2009/73/EC in conjunction with Article 28 of Regulation (EU) 2017/460 concerning the determination of the level of multipliers, the determination of a discount at entry points from LNG facilities and at entry points from and exit points to infrastructure developed with the purpose of ending the isolation of Member States in respect of their gas transmission systems and the determination of the level of discounts for interruptible standard capacity products at all interconnection points for the calendar year 2022 ("MARGIT 2022")
+section 29(1) of the Energy Industry Act (EnWG) in conjunction with section 56(1) sentence 1 para 2, sentences 2 and 3 EnWG in conjunction with Article 6(11) and Article 7(3) of Regulation (EC) No 715/2009 in conjunction with Article 41(6)(a) of Directive 2009/73/EC in conjunction with Article 28 of Regulation (EU) 2017/460 concerning the determination of the level of multipliers, the determination of a discount at entry points from LNG facilities and at entry points from and exit points to infrastructure developed with the purpose of ending the isolation of Member States in respect of their gas transmission systems and the determination of the level of discounts for interruptible standard capacity products at all interconnection points for the calendar year 2024 ("MARGIT 2024")

-Ruling Chamber 9 of the Bundesnetzagentur für Elektrizität, Gas, Telekommunikation, Post und Eisenbahnen, Tulpenfeld 4, 53113 Bonn, decided on 27 May 2021:
+Ruling Chamber 9 of the Bundesnetzagentur für Elektrizität, Gas, Telekommunikation, Post und Eisenbahnen, Tulpenfeld 4, 53113 Bonn, represented by the Chair Dr Christian Schütte, the Vice Chair Dr Ulrike Schimmel and the Vice Chair Dr Björn Heuser decided on 26 May 2023:

-represented by

-the Chair Dr Christian Schütte,

-the Vice Chair Dr Ulrike Schimmel

-and the Vice Chair Dr Björn Heuser

-- 1. The following determinations in this decision are effective from 1 January 2022 to 31 December 2022. - 2.
+- 1. The following determinations in this decision are effective from 1 January 2024 to 31 December 2024. - 2.
 For the conversion from yearly standard capacity products to non-yearly standard capacity products, a multiplier is to be applied at all interconnection points.
-The multiplier of a withinday standard capacity product is 2.0, the multiplier of a daily standard capacity product is 1.4, the multiplier of a monthly standard capacity product is 1.25 and the multiplier of a quarterly standard capacity product is 1.1. - 3.
-A discount at entry points from LNG facilities and at entry points from and exit points to infrastructure developed with the purpose of ending the isolation of Member States in respect of their gas transmission systems is not applicable. - 4.
-Reserve prices for standard capacity products for interruptible capacity at interconnection points must be calculated by multiplying the reserve prices for the respective standard capacity products for firm capacity calculated as set out in Articles 14 and 15 of Regulation (EU) 2017/460 and Determination BK9-19/612 ("REGENT 2021") by the difference between 100% and the level of an ex-ante percentage discount applicable at every interconnection point for the respective standard capacity product in accordance with Annex I. - 5.
+The multiplier of a within-day standard capacity product is 2.0, the multiplier of a daily standard capacity product is 1.4, the multiplier of a monthly standard capacity product is 1.25 and the multiplier of a quarterly standard capacity product is 1.1. - 3.
+A discount at entry points from and exit points to infrastructure developed with the purpose of ending the isolation of Member States in respect of their gas transmission systems is not applicable. - 4.
+A discount of 40% at entry points from LNG facilities is applicable solely for yearly and quarterly capacity products. - 5.
+Reserve prices for standard capacity products for interruptible capacity at interconnection points must be calculated by multiplying the reserve prices for the respective standard capacity products for firm capacity calculated as set out in Articles 14 and 15 of Regulation (EU) 2017/460 and Determination BK9-19/610 ("REGENT 2021") by the difference between 100% and the level of an percentage ex-ante discount applicable at every interconnection point for the respective standard capacity product in accordance with Annex I. - 6.
 The right to order payment of costs is reserved.